-- Application software - A set of one or more programs designed to carry out operations for a specific application.
-Application software cannot run on itself but is dependent on system software to execute.
+A set of one or more programs designed to carry out operations for a specific application.
+Application software cannot run on itself, but is dependent on system software to execute.
 Examples of application software include MS Word, MS Excel, a console game, a library management system, a spreadsheet system etc.

-The variety and availability of smartphone applications, or apps, have exploded in recent years as multi-tasking consumers increasingly use their phones to keep up with the latest on news, finance, and health.
+The variety and availability of smartphone applications, or apps, have exploded recently as multitasking consumers increasingly use their phones to keep up with the latest on news, finance, and health.
 Apple says its iPhone App Store has more than 350,000 apps, and Android, BlackBerry, Windows, and other smartphones account for tens of thousands more.
-With so many apps on the market, it's no wonder the number of health care related apps has also spiraled.
+With so many apps on the market, it's no wonder, the number of health care related apps has also spiraled.

 The Food and Drug Administration (FDA) is now proposing guidelines that outline the small number of mobile apps the agency plans to oversee medical apps that could present a risk to patients if the apps don't work as intended.

 FDA is proposing to oversee mobile medical apps that: